efdevcon/DIPs/DIPs/DIP-6-Ticket.md

 Any services which require to verify attendees, like a discount for products, redeemable vouchers, content unlocking, IoT(open door, control screen), collateral for DeFis and etc.

 The [CO2ken project](https://forum.devcon.org/t/co2ken-carbon-neutral-devcon/27) is an ideal team to collaborate with and to integrate their proposal (DIP-1) to provide attendees the choice of offesting some of the carbon emissions caused by the event.
-This functionality can be added to the DEVCON DAPP website and any users using the website can support the cause by donating tokens to CO2ken
+This functionality can be added to the Devcon DAPP website and any users using the website can support the cause by donating tokens to CO2ken

 ## Links & Additional Information